 In an industry fixated with body image, Sonakshi Sinha was always considered a misfit.
-But she has time and again proven wrong to naesayers with films like Lootera, Akira and Ittefaq.
+But she has time and again proven naysayers wrong with films like Lootera, Akira and Ittefaq.
 "Once we actors gain a certain reach and popularity in the beginning of our career, we can afford the experimentation.
-I think I am really fortunate that in just seven years, I have had a chance to work on such a variety of roles.
+I think I am really fortunate that in a very short span, I have had a chance to work on such a variety of roles.
 I am here in the film industry because of Salman Khan.
 I had no dream as a little girl to become a heroine...
-So whether it is an image change or having a set fan following, I think, starting my career with 'Dabangg' worked for me in many ways," she said
+So whether it is an image change or having a set fan following, I think, starting my career with Dabangg worked for me in many ways," she said.

-Professionally, Sonakshi Sinha didn't have it easy in the entertainment world considering how she was body-shamed, and even faced some setbacks at the box office.
-After making a successful debut with Dabangg, she gave out hits like Rowdy Rathore, Lootera and Holiday: A Soldier Is Never Off Duty.
-But films like Tevar, Akira and Noor went unnoticed, though Sonakshi says failure doesn't scare her
+Professionally, Sonakshi Sinha didn't have it easy in the entertainment world considering how she was body-shamed and even faced some setbacks at the box office.
+After making a successful debut with Dabangg, she gave hits like Rowdy Rathore, Lootera and Holiday: A Soldier Is Never Off Duty.
+While films like Tevar, Akira and Noor went unnoticed, Sonakshi says failure doesn't scare her.

 Did you know Sonakshi Sinha lost around 30 kgs before making her Bollywood debut?
-She says her goal is to consistently push her limits to be the best version of herself.
-"My goal is to consistently push my limits to be the best version of myself everyday.
+She says her goal is to consistently push her limits.
+"My goal is to consistently push my limits to be the best version of myself every day.
 I have never been (like) this before.
-Now that I'm here, I only want to get better and better," Sonakshi said in a statement
+Now that I'm here, I only want to get better and better," Sonakshi said in a statement.

-Don't body-shaming comments and questions on weight annoy her?
+But don't body-shaming comments and questions on weight annoy her?
 "I have been answering questions on my weight loss for so long that I have become indifferent to them.
-There are certain things that seem odd at the moment, but I am kind of used to it," said Sonakshi Sinha
+There are certain things that seem odd at the moment, but I am kind of used to it," said Sonakshi.

-"And it's okay, it's part of my profession.
+She further added, "And it's okay, it's part of my profession.
 These are very basic things that people are interested in, which is why they ask.
-They are I guess, the most obvious questions," added Sonakshi Sinha, who will next be seen in Happy Phirr Bhaag Jaayegi, Kalank and Dabangg 3
+They are I guess, the most obvious questions."

 Sonakshi Sinha says having a celebrity status gives her a voice which she can use to make a difference.
 "I am a part of the Hindi film industry, and being an actor gives me a voice and the means to make a difference.
-I wish for every woman in India to have a voice, no matter what walk of life she is in.
-How do you Re-imagine India," Sonakshi said
+I wish for every woman in India to have a voice, no matter what walk of life she is in," Sonakshi said.

 Sonakshi Sinha says the pay disparity in Bollywood is far from equalising, but the discussion on the issue is going in a positive direction.
-Sonakshi first spoke about pay disparity two years ago around the release of Akira.
+She first spoke about pay disparity two years ago around the release of Akira.
 Has the scenario changed since then?
 "Though it is far from equalising, the talk on pay disparity has gone (in) a positive direction.
 It is much better now.
-Pay disparity between men and women -- in any industry -- has existed for years; so it will not change overnight.
+Pay disparity between men and women - in any industry - has existed for years; so it will not change overnight.
 It is a constant process.
-The good thing is the process has started," Sonakshi said
+The good thing is the process has started," Sonakshi said.

 Sonakshi Sinha had once revealed that she had a crush on actor Hrithik Roshan.
 "He (Hrithik) was my first crush in school and when his film released, I went ballistic.
 He is the only actor whose posters I have had in my room.
-I used to send a boy from my house to his - we stay five minutes from each other - everyday with a different poster.
+I used to send a boy from my house to his - we stay five minutes from each other - every day with a different poster.
 I used to say, 'Get me his autograph'.
-He is the only actor I have ever done that for," Sonakshi Sinha said
+He is the only actor I have ever done that for," said the Dabangg actress.

-In 2014, Sonakshi Sinha worked in Tamil film Lingaa wth superstar Rajnikanth.
-She says that since she has tasted the dynamics of how regional cinema works, she knows its strength, but it is not unachievable by the Hindi film industry.
+In 2014, Sonakshi Sinha worked in the Tamil film Lingaa with superstar Rajinikanth.
+She says that since she has tasted the dynamics of how regional cinema works, she knows that it's a strong industry.
 Sonakshi said, "I have done a Tamil film, and based on that I can say that their style of work is slightly better than how we work over here (in Bollywood).
-In terms of timings, vision, originality and the concepts that they come up with... like the stuff they make over there, we could not even imagine making over here"
+In terms of timings, vision, originality and the concepts that they come up with... like the stuff they make over there, we could not even imagine making over here."